 Once upon a time also known as Shahjahanabad with its bustling tiny lanes full of people, was where the real magic unveiled.
 The Mughals brought to India not just the minarets and lattice work but also a whole lot of deliciousness.
 Our historic tour cannot be complete without food from the past which wholly dominates our present.
 Think of a bright carnival while imagining Shah Jahan’s Delhi, bursting with colours, fragrances and flavours on every turning.
 Even now it’s the same kind of smoky spice party behind Jama Masjid where the Nihari served for breakfast at Haji Shabrati Nihari Wale and the legendary Mutton Ishtew from Karim’s keeps the hungry fed and the tradition alive.

-Another explosive facet that is synonymous with Dilli is the 4pm ritual of chaats and samosas at Chandni Chowk.
+Another explosive facet that is synonymous with Dilli is the evening ritual of chaats and samosas at Chandni Chowk.
 This silversmith market designed by Princess Jahanara, Emperor Shah Jahan’s daughter, is an experience like no other.
 From the Paranthe Wali Gali regularly visited by the Nehru family to the Indian sweets such as Daulat ki Chaat, an airy cloud like dessert that really makes you feel on top of the world, people come here to gain some perspective and an abundance of truly worthy calories.

 Before Old or New, Dilli or Delhi, Shah Jahan’s or Lutyens’, the British or the Gandhis, came the mythological Indraprastha from our very own epic Mahabharata.
-Archeological survey proves that today what stands as Purana Qila, one of Delhi’s oldest forts, once used to be the ancient city of the Pandavas.
+Archaeological survey proves that today what stands as Purana Qila, one of Delhi’s oldest forts, once used to be the ancient city of the Pandavas.
 Home to Emperor Humayun and also the place of his death, in more recent times, interestingly the Purana Qila was the holding area for refugee camps during the partition of 1947.
 Now a Bollywood favourite and famous as a lover’s point, there’s lots to see and do at this monument.
 After visiting the museum, mosque and other design marvels stay back for the light and sound show that traces the capital’s history.